veeresh@veeresh-desktop:~$ gnome-system-monitor &

 To achieve semantic interoperability between web applications (such as JSP, PHP) using XML.
 Development of algorithms for prototype implementation to test the methodology specifically by converting JSP to PHP and PHP to JSP using XML as an intermediate representation.

-1. Creating Linux Partitions
+For more details:1.
+Creating Linux Partitions

 After booting the installation media, run fdisk by typing